slatedocs/slate/source/includes/_features.md

 There are two displays for showing the details of a transaction trace:

-* The Summary View - Method calls are aggregated together and listed from most expensive to least expensive.
+* __Summary View__ - Method calls are aggregated together and ordered from most to least expensive.
-* The Timeline View - Shows the execution order of calls as they occur during the transaction.
+* __Timeline View__ - Shows the execution order of calls as they occur during the transaction.

 #### Summary View